 Map of South Carolina

-Cancer Control Research Program
+Cancer Prevention & Control Research Program

-The Cancer Control Research Program at MUSC Hollings Cancer Center aims to foster population-based research that will lead to a reduction in cancer morbidity and mortality in South Carolina while providing scientific evidence and novel cancer control interventions that can be applied beyond the state’s borders.
-The program consists of 38 population health and physician scientists in 11 departments within the Colleges of Medicine and Nursing at MUSC.
+The Cancer Prevention & Control Research Program at MUSC Hollings Cancer Center aims to foster population-based research that will lead to a reduction in cancer morbidity and mortality in South Carolina while providing scientific evidence and novel cancer control interventions that can be applied beyond the state’s borders.
+The program consists of 40 population health and physician scientists in 11 departments within the Colleges of Medicine and Nursing at MUSC.
 The state’s high cancer incidence and mortality rates, influenced in part by health disparities and historically high smoking rates, have shaped Hollings Cancer Center’s mission, goals, and priorities.

 This is most apparent in the research conducted within the program, which is focused on two predominant themes: tobacco control and cancer health disparities.
 The program has also achieved significant thematic growth in early detection and survivorship research.

-Program members work collaboratively to address these themes through three specific aims:
+Cancer Prevention & Control Research Program members work collaboratively to address these themes through three specific aims:

 • Identification of Risk Factors: Quantify cancer risk and mortality, and identify etiological factors contributing to cancer risk and poor outcomes.